Art History PhD

 - Language Requirements.
 This is a bilingual interuniversity program, offered jointly with the Université de Montréal and the Université du Québec à Montréal.
 Students may successfully complete all of its various components in English, in French, or in a combination of both languages.
 Applicants are therefore required to be fully proficient in English or French.
-Please refer to the Graduate Admission page for further information on the Language Proficiency requirements and exemptions.
+Please refer to the English language proficiency page for further information on requirements and exemptions.

 Language Proficiency.
 In addition to the requirements for admission, candidates are required to demonstrate their understanding of another language relevant to their doctoral studies.

 Fully qualified candidates entering the program with a Master’s degree are required to complete 90 credits.

 Please see the Art History Courses page for course descriptions.

 Art History PhD Block A Seminars

 • ARTH 809 A1: Art History and Its Methodologies (3.00)

 • ARTH 810 A2: Problématiques de l'histoire de l'art (3.00)